 "No Starwood Platinum member has ever said 'I would rather be a Marriott Platinum,'" says Gary Leff, who writes about points and miles at ViewFromTheWing.com.

 Starwood has 21 million members, Marriott 54 million.
 Many travelers are members of both programs.
 Top-tier with Starwood only requires 50 nights a year at its hotels; Marriott guests need to spend 75 nights.

 Smaller hotel chains like Starwood and Hyatt have had to fight harder to win over business travelers and therefore offer more benefits to their most-frequent guests.
 Marriott, Hilton and Holiday Inn parent InterContinental haven't needed to compete as hard since they have hotels everywhere and are able to attract business based simply on their size.

 And for those without elite status, there is still plenty of interest in what happens to their points.
-Some type of conversion rate will have to be set since Starwood points are worth more than Marriott's points, although Marriott stays earn points faster than Starwood ones.
+Some type of conversion rate will have to be set since Starwood points are worth more than Marriott's points.
 For instance, look at the cost difference between five nights at two luxury Florida hotels: The Ritz-Carlton, South Beach would be 280,000 Marriott Rewards points, while the St. Regis Bal Harbour would be 140,000 Starpoints.